lsof-org/lsof/docs/options.md

 There are some lsof options that are hard to classify, including:

-- -?	these options select help output.
+- -?, -h	these options select help output.
-- -h

 - -F      selects field output.
 Field output is a mode where lsof produces output that can be parsed easily by